pyarmak/entrada-1x-docs/user/docs/users/cohorts.md

 #Manage Cohorts
 The Manage Cohort tool allows you to create groups of users such as cohorts and class lists.
 You can add specific learners to cohorts and set them as the audience for courses and events.
+Only users with admin. roles in Entrada can manage cohorts.

 # How to add a new cohort
 * Navigate to Admin>Manage Cohort.